-Full-time - students take all modules, across all Terms from September to September.
+Full time - Students take all modules, across all Terms from September to September.

-Part time/Flexible route - students can complete the programme over a period of two years or three years at their own pace by completing a set number of credits in each year.
-MSc students can choose to complete the programme in two years or three years as long as the modules are taken in the following order:
+Part time route - Students can complete the programme over a period of two years at their own pace by completing a set number of credits in each year.
+MSc students can choose to complete the programme in two years as long as the modules are taken in the following order:

-- Approaches in Performance Research can only be taken after or along with Foundations in Performance Science - Performing Research 1 and 2 can only be taken after Approaches in Performance Research - Applications in Dance Science and Project can only be taken after all the previous modules were taken.
+- Approaches to Performance Research can only be taken after or along with Foundations in Performance Science - Performing Research 1 and 2 can only be taken after Approaches to Performance Research - Applications in Dance Science and Project can only be taken after all the previous modules were taken. - The suggested order can be seen below.

-Mode Year 1 Year 2 Year 3 MSc part time (2 years) Foundations in Performance Science Performing Research 1 & 2 N/A Approaches to Performance Research Applications in Dance Science Project MSc flexible route (3 years) Applications in Dance Science Project Performing Research
+Mode Year 1 Year 2 MSc part time (2 years) Foundations in Performance Science Performing Research 2 or Performing Research 1 Approaches to Performance Research One Elective component of choice in Applications in Dance Performing Research 1 or Performing Research 2 Science Project One Elective component of choice in Applications in Dance Science (credits awarded in Year 2)

-Students in the part time and flexible routes will normally be required to complete all taught modules before embarking on Project.
+Students in the part time route will normally be required to complete all taught modules before embarking on Project.